kaievns/the-log/posts/lead/drafts/performance-vs-behaviour.md

 That's right, 95% of them will fail.
 Not because they're run by idiots, but because pleasing the market is a surprisingly tough gig.
-And anyone who tells you that they had the right idea from the beginning and it all worked out are either a fool, or a liar.
+And anyone who tells you that they had the right idea from the beginning and it all worked out as expected are either a fool, or a liar.
 Or they are trying to sell you consultancy services.

 ## Creative bottom line